- Geology & Geological

 424. Systems Dynamics and Control.
 3 credits.
 Prerequisites: Math 266, ME 322.
 Theory, analysis, and design of linear closed-loop control systems containing electronic, hydraulic, and mechanical components.
 Differential equations.
 LaPlace transforms, Nyquist and Bode diagrams are covered.
 On demand.

 426. Mechanical Vibrations.
 3 credits.
 Prerequisite: Engr 200*, Engr 202*, Math 266.
 Vibration analysis and design as it applies to single and multi degree freedom mechanical systems, isolation and absorption of vibration, vibration of continuous systems, numerical methods of solution.
-S
+Spring

 428. Advanced Manufacturing Processes.
 3 credits.
 Prerequisite: ME 418.
 Individual projects involving the manufacturing economics and flow charts for selected products and basic technical principles of manufacturing processes.
 Includes laboratory.
 On demand.